 Most worms live in our gardens and in other soiled areas such as fields and farms.

 Worms do not have arms, legs or bones, instead, they have a soft, often segmented body which is covered a tiny hairs or bristles that help them move along.
 Worms breathe through their skin and so it must be kept moist all the time to enable them to absorb the oxygen from the air.

 Many people think of a worm as a gross, disgusting creature that is slimy and wriggly, however, despite its strange physical appearance, the worm has many beneficial qualities when it comes to our earths soil.

 Worms belong to the ‘annelid’ family along with leeches.
 There are over 3,000 different types of worm, some are so tiny you would not be able to see them under a microscope.

 The Common Earthworm – this worm is the one you are most likely to see in your garden, in fields, farms and park soils.

-Brandling Worms – these are smaller in size than Earthworms and pinkish-red in colour.
+Brandling Worms – these are smaller in size than Earthworms and pinkish-red in color.
 They like living in compost heaps.